bpohoriletz/bpohoriletz.github.io/_posts/2018-10-26-domain-driven-rails-architecture-pattern.md

 # **Separation of environments and building independent test suites** #

-Since we've separated the representation and domain having separate test suite for each would be beneficial - prperly implemented those suites would be faster, isolated and independent.
+Since we've separated the representation and domain having separate test suite for each would be beneficial - properly implemented those suites would be faster, isolated and independent.
 Let's prepare environments for them
 first:
   1. Introduce separate `Gemfile` and `Gemfile.lock` for representations